top of page

 • The Adaptation: This is where Hypertrophy lives.

 • The Structure: The body increases the size of the muscle fibers and the fluid around them to store more glycogen.
-You are building a bigger "fuel tank" and upgrading the Hardware.

 3. Training the Oxidative System (The Metabolic Upgrade)